The Bossy Kitchen

 Yes, you can.
 Here are some options:

-• Soda Bread With onion & dill- Prepare the basic recipe, adding one tablespoon of dried minced onion and one tablespoon of dried dill to the flour before mixing.
+• Soda Bread With onion & dill- Prepare the basic recipe, and add one tablespoon of dried minced onion and one tablespoon of dried dill to the flour before mixing.

-• Soda bread with cheese & mustard- Prepare the basic recipe, adding ½ cup shredded Cheddar cheese and two teaspoons dried mustard to the flour before mixing.
+• Soda bread with cheese & mustard- Prepare the basic recipe, and add ½ cup shredded Cheddar cheese and two teaspoons dried mustard to the flour before mixing.

 Storage